Flactif family murders: Trials and convictions

 The trial took place in Sevrier.

-Following the trial held from 12 June to 30 June 2006 before the Assize Court of Haute-Savoie, in Sevrier, David Hotyat was sentenced to life imprisonment with at twenty-two years.
-His accomplices received sentences of fifteen years in prison for Stéphane Haremza, ten for Alexandra Lefevre, and seven for Isabelle Haremza. while Mickael Hotyat, the brother of David Hotyat, was also sentenced to one year suspended without any entry on his criminal record, for having made one of the murder weapons disappear.
+Following the trial held from 12 June to 30 June 2006 before the Assize Court of Haute-Savoie, in Sevrier, David Hotyat was sentenced to life imprisonment with at least twenty-two years to serve.
+His accomplices received sentences of fifteen years in prison for Stéphane Haremza, ten for Alexandra Lefevre, and seven for Isabelle Haremza, while Mickael Hotyat, the brother of David Hotyat, was also sentenced to one year suspended without any entry on his criminal record, for having made one of the murder weapons disappear.
 Only David Hotyat appealed the court decision, but he finally withdrew on the first day of his new trial, on 10 December 2007, accepting the sentence handed down against him at first instance.
 Hotyat can reportedly apply for release in 2025.

 The Hotyats and the Haremzas were also tried and convicted for two cases separate from the criminal trial: having set fire, a year before the tragedy, to a chalet under construction belonging to the Flactifs, and for a series of thefts and burglaries committed in and around Grand-Bornand.
 Indeed, David Hotyat, driven by the desire for an ever more comfortable life similar to that of his victims, had fallen into delinquency upon his arrival in Haute-Savoie.